seanly/opsbox/README.md

 ```
 3. run toolset

 Copy the `docker-compose.yml` from this repository to the environment, and start it with `docker-compose up -d`.
-Access the environment with `docker-compose exec toolset bash`.
+Access the environment with `docker-compose exec toolset zsh`.